frenchtaco/TwitterClone/docs/report.md

 Show a screenshot of your project board right before hand-in.
 Briefly describe which tasks are still unresolved, i.e., which features are missing from your applications or which functionality is incomplete.
 ![Issues_project_UML](images/Teamwork_diagram.drawio.png "Flowchart over issues and project board")

+### Description: Upon creating a new issue two synchronous timelines start simultaneously, one where the issue is being created, a branch made and the functionality implemented, while the other follow the timeline of the issue’s lifespan on the project board.
+A part of both timelines are iterative meaning that if our implementation fails or does not live up to the requirements we will begin anew, working continuously until the branch can be successfully merged into main.
+Then and only then will our issue be moved to ‘Done’ in our project board.

 Briefly describe and illustrate the flow of activities that happen from the new creation of an issue (task description), over development, etc. until a feature is finally merged into the main branch of your repository.